Athlete's foot: Prevention

 There are several preventive foot hygiene measures that can prevent athlete's foot and reduce recurrence.
 Some of these include: keeping the feet dry; clipping toenails short; using a separate nail clipper for infected toenails; using socks made from well-ventilated cotton or synthetic moisture wicking materials (to soak moisture away from the skin to help keep it dry); avoiding tight-fitting footwear; changing socks frequently; and wearing sandals while walking through communal areas such as gym showers and locker rooms.

-According to the Centers for Disease Control and Prevention, "Nails should be clipped short and kept clean.
+According to the US Centers for Disease Control and Prevention, "Nails should be clipped short and kept clean.
 Nails can house and spread the infection."
 Recurrence of athlete's foot can be prevented with the use of antifungal powder on the feet.

-The fungi (molds) that cause athlete's foot require warmth and moisture to survive and grow.
+The funguses (molds) that cause athlete's foot require warmth and moisture to survive and grow.
 There is an increased risk of infection with exposure to warm, moist environments (e.g., occlusive footwear—shoes or boots that enclose the feet) and in shared humid environments such as communal showers, shared pools, and treatment tubs.
 Chlorine bleach is a disinfectant and common household cleaner that kills mold.
 Cleaning surfaces with a chlorine bleach solution prevents the disease from spreading from subsequent contact.
 Cleaning bathtubs, showers, bathroom floors, sinks, and counters with bleach helps prevent the spread of the disease, including reinfection.

-Keeping socks and shoes clean (using bleach in the wash) is one way to prevent fungi from taking hold and spreading.
-Avoiding the sharing of boots and shoes is another way to prevent transmission.
-Athlete's foot can be transmitted by sharing footwear with an infected person.
-Hand-me-downs and purchasing used shoes are other forms of shoe-sharing.
-Not sharing also applies to towels, because, though less common, fungi can be passed along on towels, especially damp ones.
+Keeping socks and shoes clean (using bleach in the wash) is one way to prevent fungi from taking hold and spreading, along with avoidance of sharing footwear and towels during an active fungal infection.

 Treatment

-Athlete's foot resolves without medication (resolves by itself) in 30–40% of cases.
+Athlete's foot resolves without medication in 30 to 40% of cases.
 Topical antifungal medication consistently produces much higher rates of cure.

 Conventional treatment typically involves thoroughly washing the feet daily or twice daily, followed by the application of a topical medication.
-Because the outer skin layers are damaged and susceptible to reinfection, topical treatment generally continues until all layers of the skin are replaced, about 2–6 weeks after symptoms disappear.
+Because the outer skin layers are damaged and susceptible to reinfection, topical treatment generally continues until all layers of the skin are replaced, about 2 to 6 weeks after symptoms disappear.
 Keeping feet dry and practicing good hygiene (as described in the above section on prevention) is crucial for killing the fungus and preventing reinfection.